pulumi/registry/themes/default/content/registry/packages/azure-native/installation-configuration.md

 $ az account set --subscription=<id>
 ```

-### Authenticate using OpenID Connect (OIDC)
+### Authenticate with OpenID Connect (OIDC)

 OIDC allows you to establish a trust relationship between Azure and another identity provider such as GitHub.
-Then,
+Once
-your program can exchange a token issued by the identity provider for an Azure token.
-For instance, using GitHub,
+established, your program can exchange a token issued by the identity provider (in this case, GitHub) for an Azure
-your Pulumi program running in GitHub Actions CI will be able to exchange its GitHub token for access to Azure, without
+token.
+Your Pulumi program running in, for instance, GitHub Actions CI, can then access Azure, without storing any
-storing any secrets in GitHub.
+secrets in GitHub.

-#### OIDC cloud configuration
+#### OIDC Azure Configuration

 To configure the trust relationship in Azure, please refer to
 [this guide](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp#github-actions).